KennedyWaweru/Statistical-Learning/README.md

 # Statistical-Learning
-Material for Intro to statistical learning book
+Material for Intro to statistical learning book in R